-Key points - two to three short bullet points should be provided summarizing the key findings and implications of the paper.
+Key points for decision makers - two to three short bullet points should be provided summarizing the key findings and implications of the paper.
 These should be presented in non-technical language and not repeat verbatim text found in the abstract.
-They should be placed beneath the abstract under the heading of 'Key Points'.
+They should be placed beneath the abstract under the heading of 'Key Points for Decision Makers'.